Grennwolf/gym-snake/README.md

 ## gym-snake

-The Snake environment is singleagent domain that was made for experiments with RL algorithms.
+Snake game environment is singleagent environment for experiments with RL algorithms.

 # Installation